 - The Center for Community Based Learning provides small grants to faculty who are presenting community-engaged scholarship at a conference or who are interested in attending conferences and workshops on community-engaged scholarship.
 To apply, email Celestina Castillo (firstname.lastname@example.org).

 - The New Harmonies Incubator Program provides faculty with mini grants for early-stage, exploratory interdisciplinary scholarship by providing faculty teams with stipends, student research support, and supplemental publication and travel funding.
 The program supports existing partnerships, but it also supports and encourages the development of new interdisciplinary collaborations.
 Applications for Summer 24 & AY 24-25 due March 1, 2024.

 The College encourages faculty to apply for external grants and provides support in several ways:

 - The Sponsored Research Office supports faculty in the proposal process.

 - The following resources will aid in finding new grant opportunities.

 - Indirect Cost Sharing: Faculty who are awarded external funding will receive 50% of the indirect costs funded by the grant to use as research funds.

 Faculty who need financial support above and beyond these resources should speak with the Dean of the College.

 The CRS Moodle site (available to all Occidental faculty) provides faculty with sample materials, such as successful grant and fellowship applications and book proposals, as well as research productivity strategies, advice from editors, and scholarship on balancing research with teaching, service, and a happy life.

-Finally, the CRS Director is available for one-on-one consultations to help devise a research plan, review a research proposal/narrative, to strategize, and to provide other kinds of support.
+The CRS Director is available for one-on-one consultations by appointment or by email to help devise a research plan, review a research proposal/narrative, to strategize, and to provide other kinds of support.
 To set up a consultation, please contact the CRS Director directly.